 Churches in the area have puzzled over what to do about the nomads.
 The JESUS film has been shown around the country, and many churches were being planted over the years.

 But how do you plant a church in a community that doesn't have buildings, or even stay in one place?

-Nine years ago, Campus Crusade teams found several nomadic groups and showed them the JESUS film, based on the gospel of Luke.
+Nine years ago, Cru teams found several nomadic groups and showed them the JESUS film, based on the gospel of Luke.
 Thousands of them indicated they wanted to become Christians, yet because of their mobile lifestyle, helping them grow in their faith seemed almost impossible.

 "Churches did not know what to do," says Damtew.
 The group would be located in one place the first time, but then the Christians would come again and the people would be gone, searching for water.